VikashChauhan51/resultify/src/Resultify/README.nuget.md

 ﻿
 # ResultifyCore

-ResultifyCore is a .NET library providing `Result` and `Option` patterns to simplify error handling and optional values.
+ResultifyCore is a .NET library providing `Result`, `Option`, `Outcome` and `OneOf` patterns to simplify error handling, optional values, and type discrimination.
 It includes extension methods for fluent API support and enhanced readability.

 ## Installation